isontheline/pro.webssh.net/documentation/src/docs/documentation/legal/privacy-policy.md

 We don't use tracking cookies on the Website.

 ## WebSSH Brain
-WebSSH Brain is a generative AI assistant that helps you craft SSH commands, snippets, and scripts.
+WebSSH Brain is a Privacy-First Remote AI Engine that helps you craft SSH commands, snippets, and scripts.
 It can also answer questions about the WebSSH documentation website.

 ### AI Tools Rely on Third-Party AI Services
 WebSSH Brain utilizes Third-Party AI Services through OpenRouter's gateway to provide AI-powered assistance.
 AI models are chosen dynamically based on performance, privacy and relevance to your queries.
 OpenRouter acts as an intermediary and has its own privacy practices, which you can review at [openrouter.ai/privacy](https://openrouter.ai/privacy).